-This practice makes the code more complicated, and it's quite easy to make mistakes, which will effectively treat the field in a quite opposite manner.
-The same could happen if some special values (i.e. $null\ or\ -1$ ) to denote value absence are used.
+This practice makes the code more complicated, and it's quite easy to make mistakes, which will effectively treat the field in an opposite manner.
+The same could happen if some special values (i.e. null or -1) to denote value absence are used.